Spanishburg, West Virginia

 Spanishburg is an unincorporated community in Mercer County, West Virginia, United States.
 Spanishburg is located on U.S. Route 19, 9 mi north of Princeton.
 The Bluestone River flows northward through the community.
 Spanishburg has a post office with ZIP code 25922.
 Spanishburg has a population of around 200.

 The first pioneer settlers were James Calahan and Robert McCullock, who surveyed and claimed the land.
 The community was named after Spanish Brown, a family member of Calahan who settled in the region soon after.
 The community expanded with settlers from Virginia and North Carolina.
 The first church constructed in the region was a Baptist church.
 The community was first electrified in the fall of 1936.

-American folk singer Scott Miller references Spanishburg in his song "Lo Siento, Spanishburg, WVA."

 Spanishburg is served by PikeView High School, alongside the communities of Athens, Matoaka, and Oakvale.